gamebankdev/gamebankcore/README.md

-# gamebankcore - A Public Chain for Autonomous Game Ecosystem
+# Gamebank - A Public Chain for Autonomous Game Ecosystem

 Welcome to the gamebank source code repository!